 Marksmen Score Three in Third, Beat Ice Bears 4-1

-The difference maker came off the stick of Tyler Barrow (1) at 5:45 of the final frame while the Marksmen were on the powerplay.
-Cam Cook won a faceoff back to Matt Araujo (8), and he set up Simon Boyko's (15) shot that was tipped in.
-Moments later, Kobryn (10) directed a Jamie Dorsey (3) pass to Cook (11) who scored on a breakaway.
-Boyko (15) extended the Fayetteville lead to 4-1 off the leg of an Ice Bear at 7:35 to cement the Marksmen win.
+Ryan Kenny made 38 saves en route to his ninth win of the season- the fourth-most in the SPHL.

-The Marksmen will be back in action on Disney Night, presented by The Zara Law Firm, Saturday, January 6 at 7PM.
+The Marksmen will be back on home ice for three straight against the Birmingham Bulls, January 19-21.

-Tickets to Disney Night and all 2023-24 Marksmen home games are available at marksmenhockey.com.
+Single-game tickets to all 2023-24 Marksmen home games are available at marksmenhockey.com.

 • Discuss this story on the SPHL message board...